aphiria/aphiria/README.md

     public function getAllUsers(bool $includeDeletedUsers): IHttpResponseMessage
     {
+        $users = $this->userRepository->getAllUsers($includeDeletedUsers);

-        return $this->ok($this->userRepository->getAllUsers($includeDeletedUsers));
+        return $this->ok($users);
     }
 }
 ```

-Opulence will first scan for scalar values in your route variables, and then, if no match is found, the query string.
+Opulence will first scan for matching scalar values by name in your route variables, and then, if no match is found, the query string.
 Multiple scalar parameters are supported.
 It also gracefully handles nullable values or parameters with default values.

 <h3 id="request-body-arrays">Request Body Arrays</h3>